Introduction

 }

 For analytics and reporting, pragmatism wins.
-Building full API-based pipelines for internal dashboards is often over-engineering.
-A read-only reporting schema with cross-module views is acceptable—just keep it isolated from your application code.
+A read-only reporting schema with cross-module views is fine for dashboards—just keep it separate from your application code.

 The Tradeoff